Publication Medal

-Nominations for the 2025 Publication Medal are closed, thank you for your submissions.
+Nominations for the 2026 Publication Medal are open for submissions.

 Applications for the Publication Medal award need to be made by a financial member of Soil Science Australia and can be made either by the candidate, or on behalf of the candidate.
 The Publication Medal award will be made on the basis of scientific merit, relevance to soil science, and effectiveness in communicating the paper’s contents to the reader.